Skip to content

 Higher cap reflects London house prices

-To qualify, you must be a first-time buyer aged 18 or over, with a household income of £80,000 or less (£90,000 in London).
-Local councils may add extra eligibility criteria, such as prioritising key workers or people with a local connection.
+To qualify you need to be a first-time buyer aged 18 or over, with a household income of £80,000 or less, or £90,000 if you are buying in London.
+Some local councils bolt on their own rules too, such as giving priority to key workers or people with a local connection.

 Lifetime ISA: a government bonus on your savings

-The Lifetime ISA (LISA) lets you save up to £4,000 per year towards your first home, with the government adding a 25% bonus — up to £1,000 free per year.
-It’s one of the most straightforward ways to boost your deposit.
+The Lifetime ISA, or LISA, lets you put away up to £4,000 a year towards your first home, and the government adds a 25% bonus on top of that, worth up to £1,000 a year.
+For building a deposit faster, it is one of the most straightforward tools going.

 How the LISA works